getgrav/grav-plugin-simplesearch/README.md

 ```
 simplesearch:
-    route: /blog
+    route: @self
     filters:
         - @self
         - @taxonomy: [tag]
     filter_combinator: and
 ```

  These page headers will only be taken into account if the search route points to this page.
-For example: here the the route points to `/blog`.
+For example: here the the route points to `@self` which in turn resolves to `/blog`.
+You can also specify the route explicity with `route: /blog` if you so choose.
 This header is within the `/user/pages/blog/blog.md` file.
 We will cover this self-controlled form of search handling below.

 # Usage